Holy Week: A Rookie Anglican Guide

 Assist us mercifully with your grace, Lord God of our salvation; that we may enter with joy upon the meditation of those mighty acts by which you have promised us life and immortality; through Jesus Christ our Lord who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-The Triduum or “Three Days”
+The Triduum, “Three Days”

-The Paschal (Easter) Triduum (โthree daysโ) begins on the evening of Maundy Thursday (the liturgical day beginning at sundown, just like in the Jewish calendar).
+The Paschal (Easter) Triduum (“three days”) begins on the evening of Maundy Thursday (the liturgical day beginning at sundown, just like in the Jewish calendar).
 The Triduum includes Maundy Thursday, Good Friday, Holy Saturday, and Easter Sunday.
 It ends at sundown on Easter.

-“Maundy” Thursday
+Maundy Thursday

 Maundy Thursday commemorates the institution of the Eucharist at the Last Supper (see Matt.
 26:26-29; Mark 14:22-25; Luke 22:14-30; 1 Cor.
-11:23-25) and Christโs washing of the disciplesโ feet (see John 13:1-15).
+11:23-25) and Christ’s washing of the disciples’ feet (see John 13:1-15).
+Although it is debated, the word “Maundy” most likely derives from mandatum, meaning “mandate” or “commandment,” about Jesus’ words:

-Although it is debated, the word “Maundy” most likely derives from mandatum, meaning “mandate” or “commandment,” in reference to Jesus’ words: “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another” (John 13:34).
+A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.

 Here are the readings for Maundy Thursday (readings in parentheses are optional):